DanDanelli/auto-golden-image/README.md

 # auto-golden-image
-Golden imagem created from packer using terraform and Go (Code is at Master branch
+Golden imagem created from packer using terraform and Go \n (Code is at Master branch)